 - NAT mode – The RPi acts as a router and NATs all traffic behind it to a new network.
 It acts as a DHCP server, and a DNS server for clients.

 - Bridge mode – The RPi simply passes traffic as-is between your wired and wireless networks.

 Most of the tutorials online focus on NAT mode.
 This is a really bad way to go.
-It basically means all wireless devices connected to your Raspberry Pi wireless access point will be invisible to wired devices on your network, as they will all be hidden behind a single IP address.
+It basically means all wireless devices connected to your

 In our tutorial we’re going to do it the right way using bridge mode.
 This is will make your RPi act just like a normal wireless access point and simply pass all traffic between the wired and wireless networks (unless you specifically block something with IPTables).